With Every Heartbeat

 "With Every Heartbeat" is a song by Swedish record producer Kleerup and Swedish singer-songwriter Robyn.
-It was first released on 10 January 2007 in Sweden and later on 30 July 2007 in the United Kingdom.
+It was first released on 7" vinyl on the imprint Risky Dazzle of the legendary Swedish indie label Service in the winter 2006-2007, later on CD single by Virgin on 10 January 2007 in Sweden and later on 30 July 2007 in the United Kingdom.
 It was released as the second single from the international edition of Robyn's self-titled fourth studio album and the lead single from Kleerup's self-titled debut studio album.

 "With Every Heartbeat" peaked at number 23 on the Swedish Singles Chart.
 Outside Sweden, "With Every Heartbeat" topped the charts in the United Kingdom and peaked within the top ten of the charts in Belgium, Denmark and the Netherlands.
 In the United States, where it was released as Robyn's first single since "Do You Really Want Me (Show Respect)" in 1998, the single peaked at number twenty-eight on Billboards Hot Singles Sales chart.

 Background and composition

 In mid-2006 Kleerup played drums for Klas Åhlund's alternative rock band Teddybears (whose song "Cobrastyle" Robyn covered).
-Kleerup had a severe nosebleed when he met Robyn through Klas after a gig in Stockholm early one morning following a massive street brawl downtown between Kleerup, Klas and paparazzi that had insulted Robyn, landing Klas a stint in jail.
+Kleerup had a severe nosebleed when he met Robyn through Klas after a gig in Stockholm early one morning, following a massive street brawl downtown between Kleerup, Klas and paparazzi that had insulted Robyn, landing Klas a stint in jail.

-"With Every Heartbeat" was composed in Kleerup's living room, where Robyn came up with the song's melody, inspired by Giorgio Moroder, "but mostly by the ZZ Top song 'Legs'".
+According to the singer, it was written in a park in the summer of 2005.
+The song's melody was inspired by Giorgio Moroder, "but mostly by the ZZ Top song 'Legs'".
 The song runs for four minutes and thirteen seconds in its entire form.
 It is composed in the key of D major, and is set in common time.
 It has an unconventional pop song structure and no distinct chorus.
 The string parts were originally arranged by Carl Bagge using Sibelius.

 A physical single was released in the UK on 6 August 2007.
 It was named as both Jo Whiley's and Scott Mills's "Record of the Week" and was A-Listed on BBC's Radio 1.
 Robyn performed the song live on Radio 1 during the Jo Whiley Show on 8 August 2007.
 It also received strong support by Popjustice, who later ranked the single as the best of 2007.

 The song was released in the United States in January 2008.
 A remix version is also featured in the soundtrack of How to Lose Friends and Alienate People.